zerocracy/farm/README.md

 of data problems will be filtered out by XSD Schemas, but not all of them.
 Sometimes we need Java to do the work of data validating.
 If it's needed, we try to validate the data in data-representing objects.

+## Bundles

+In order to integrate and test the entire system we have a collection of "bundles" in `com.zerocracy.bundles` package, which are simulators of real projects.
+Each bundle is a collection of files, which we place into a fake project and run claims dispatcher, just like it would happen in a real project. `BundlesTest` does this.

+In order to create a new bundle you just copy an existing one and edit its files.
+The key file, of course, is the `claims.xml`, which contains the list of claims to be dispatched.
+There are also a few supplementary files:

+  * `_before.groovy` is a stakeholder that is called right before all claims are dispatched; obviously, it doesn't receive anything meaningful as an XML input.

+  * `_after.groovy` is a stakeholder that is called right after all claims are dispatched.

+  * `_setup.xml` is a configuration file with information for `BundlesTest`;
+    setting `/setup/pmo` to `true` will make sure that dispatching happens with a PMO project, not a regular one.

+## Radars

+There are a number of entry points, where users can communicate with our chat bots, they are all implemented in `com.zerocracy.radars.*` packages.
+Each bot has its own implementation details, because systems are very different (Telegram, Slack, GitHub, etc.).
+The common part is the `Question` class, that parses the questions and translates them to claims.

 ## How to contribute